 Now we should configure the

-by using a new remote desktop session.
+Windows Firewall on dataProcStage2 by using a new remote desktop session.
 We can

-don't have a public IP.
+not access dataProcStage2 from our desktop because dataProcStage2 don't have a public IP.
 We will use remote desktop

-to connect to dataProcStage2
+from dataProcStage1 to connect to dataProcStage2.

 Ø Step 15,